The Forecast Report

 1. Apply WD-40 on the affected area in a circular motion by spraying it on the tar stain or applying it on a clean cloth, which is rubbed on the stain.

-2. Wipe the foreign material with the cloth in a circular motion making sure you do not apply too much pressure especially if the area is tarred.
+2. Wipe the shoe surface with the cloth in a circular motion, avoiding applying too much pressure, especially if the area is tarred.

 3. Proceed rubbing until the tar starts to soften and peel off.